no

 There were

-For nine months ended March 31, 2024, the Company recognized income tax expense of $
+For three months ended September 30, 2024, the Company recognized income tax expense of $

-The Company’s effective tax rate will typically differ from the statutory federal rate as a result of state income taxes, primarily in the states of Louisiana, Oklahoma and North Dakota, percentage depletion in excess of basis, and other permanent differences.
+The Company’s effective tax rate will typically differ from the statutory federal rate as a result of state income taxes, primarily in the states of Louisiana, Oklahoma, North Dakota and Texas, percentage depletion in excess of basis, and other permanent differences.
 For both periods, the respective statutory federal tax rate was

 Deferred income taxes primarily represent the net tax effect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.